cypress-io/cypress-documentation/content/guides/references/configuration.md

 without modifying any code or build scripts.

-By default, any environment variable that matches a corresponding configuration key will override the configuration file value.
+By default, any environment variable that matches a corresponding configuration key will override the Cypress configuration file value.

 ```shell
 export CYPRESS_VIEWPORT_WIDTH=800